Every year we look forward to the glorious display the daylilies make in July. They are truly spectacular.

 A bonus – fortunately, deer and other wildlife avoid these beauties.
 Heaven knows, they eat enough of our other foliage!

-Perhaps now is the time to try them out in your garden, if you never have before.
+Perhaps now is the time to try them out in your garden if you never have before.

-If deer, or other critters, like to come around your area to visit and dine, look into varieties that are supposed to be deer-resistant.
+If deer, or other critters, like to come around your area to visit and dine, look into specific varieties that are supposed to be deer-resistant.
 It’s also a good idea to find varieties that thrive in your local area.

 Do you like daylilies?
 I’d love to know your favorite places to plant them.